pnp/List-Formatting/view-samples/image-overlay-buttons/README.md

 **Buttons not visible on certain images**
 - The improved version uses absolute positioning - this should be resolved
-- Verify the gradient overlay is not being overridden by custom CSS

 **Buttons not clickable**
 - Ensure URL columns contain valid URLs with proper protocol (https://)